-110.6 (13) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) generate and clarify questions on a topic for formal and informal inquiry. assign Short Stacks nonfiction articles for students to generate and clarify questions on a topic for formal and informal inquiry. launch a research project using Beanstack's curated ebook reading challenges and add challenge activities that ask students to generate and clarify questions on the topic.

-customize challenge activities to require students to generate and clarify questions on a topic for formal and informal inquiry.
+110.7 (13) Beanstack Alignment The student is expected to: Media specialists/teachers can: (A) generate and clarify questions on a topic for formal and informal inquiry. assign Short Stacks nonfiction articles for students to generate and clarify questions on a topic for formal and informal inquiry. launch a research project using Beanstack's curated ebook reading challenges and add challenge activities that ask students to generate and clarify questions on the topic. customize challenge activities to require students to generate and clarify questions on a topic for formal and informal inquiry.

 (B) develop and follow a research plan with adult assistance. use or modify ebook reading challenges and Short Stacks nonfiction articles to model how to develop and follow a research plan on a specific topic.
-(C) identify and gather relevant information from a variety of sources. assign Short Stacks nonfiction articles and Beanstack's curated ebook reading challenges for students to identify and gather relevant information. customize and link resources within challenge activities to provide students with a variety of sources to gather relevant information for inquiry and research purposes.
-(D) identify primary and secondary sources. assign and link resources within Short Stacks nonfiction articles or modify Beanstack's curated ebook reading challenges to include primary and secondary sources for inquiry and research purposes. customize and link resources within challenge activities to require students to identify primary and secondary sources.
+(C) identify and gather relevant information from a variety of sources. assign Short Stacks nonfiction articles and Beanstack's curated ebook reading challenges for students to identify and gather relevant information from a variety of sources. customize and link resources within challenge activities to provide students with a variety of sources to gather relevant information for inquiry and research purposes.
+(D) understand credibility of primary and secondary sources. assign and link resources within Short Stacks nonfiction articles or modify Beanstack's curated ebook reading challenges to assess students' abilities to understand the credibility of primary and secondary sources. customize and link resources within challenge activities to require students to understand the credibility of primary and secondary sources.
 (E) demonstrate understanding of information gathered. assign and modify Beanstack's curated ebook reading challenges and Short Stacks nonfiction articles to require students to demonstrate an understanding of information gathered for inquiry and research purposes. customize and link resources within challenge activities to require students to demonstrate an understanding of the information they gathered for inquiry and research purposes.
-(F) recognize the difference between paraphrasing and plagiarism when using source materials. use the highlight and annotate features in Short Stacks nonfiction articles when modeling how to paraphrase a text. customize and link resources within challenge activities to teach students to recognize the difference between paraphrasing and plagiarism when using source materials.
+(F) differentiate between paraphrasing and plagiarism when using source materials. use the highlight and annotate features in Short Stacks nonfiction articles when modeling how to paraphrase a text. customize and link resources within challenge activities to teach students to differentiate between paraphrasing and plagiarism when using source materials.
 (G) develop a bibliography. customize and link resources within challenge activities to teach students to develop a bibliography.

-(H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results. assign and link resources within Short Stacks nonfiction articles to teach students how to choose and use an appropriate mode of delivery to present results. customize challenge activities to assess students' abilities to use an appropriate mode of delivery to present results.
+(H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results.

+- assign and link resources within Short Stacks nonfiction articles to teach students how to choose and use an appropriate mode of delivery to present results. - customize challenge activities to assess students' abilities to use an appropriate mode of delivery to present results.